atal-dev-dhakal/Learning-React/README.md

 ## Day 25
 - Continued and completed the UX course on Domestika.
 - Continued learning about map method and higher-order functions in JS.

+## Day 26
+- More about functions in js.